 Table of Contents

-Let’s start with briefly meeting the hydrangea family tree and then focus on the North American native species:
+Let’s start with briefly meeting the hydrangea family tree and then focus on the North American native options:

 Native vs. non-native hydrangeas